AivinXJ/SGG-Score-Fetcher/README.md

-For help, DM @AivinXJ On Twitter
+For help, DM @AivinXJ On Twitter or Create an Issue On This GitHub Repo!